 In addition, it doesn’t mix with the blue resin as easily.

-I used my heat gun to move the white resin on the wood to simulate crashing waves on the shore.
+I used my heat gun to move the white strip of resin on the wood to simulate crashing waves on the shore.

 Finally, the ocean resin wood art is ready for sanding.